subatomiclabs/neckcalc/README.md

 `npm start`

 # Future Work
+- TODO: All shapes are **eyeballed from my own memory**.
+Need to trace in some actual neck profile shapes when i get some time in front of inkscape (see `drawCshape()` functions, and friends)
 - TODO: DXF exporter is unfinished... currently you'll need to trace your vectors over the exported Image...
+- TODO: Currently `Depth` is measured from the bottom of the fretboard curve.
+But perhaps it should be measured from the top of the fretboard rounded surface??
+I could put this on an option toggle if both are valid.